Here are the closing times for supermarkets on Bank Holiday Monday

-With warmer spring weather expected this coming weekend and Big Lunches and street parties planned for the following one, British people have plenty to look forward to in the coming fortnight.
+With Big Lunches and street parties planned for the following one, British people have plenty to look forward to this weekend.

 However, it could also mean closures across some supermarkets on more days than usual.

-Many people will be looking to stock up for the long weekends and ensure they have plenty of food and drink for gatherings, parties, or just to relax with.
+Many people will be looking to stock up for the long weekend and ensure they have plenty of food and drink for gatherings, parties, or just to relax with.

 Here are the opening times for Sainsbury’s, Tesco, Morrison, Lidl and more.